This post is sponsored by Mirum. All opinions are my own.

 Mustard & Lemon Chicken Thighs & Baby Potatoes ~ I’m taking this classic chicken recipe from good to great with my secret ingredient Maille® Old Style Mustard.

-This is always a family favorite when I make it, but as of lately, it’s the recipe that has my boys running to the table.
-It’s crazy how switching out dijon mustard for a grainy mustard can make such a difference.
+This is always a family favorite when I make it, but as of lately, it’s a recipe that has received a lot more attention since I switched out the Dijon mustard for a grainy mustard.
+Amazing how one little thing like that can make such a difference.
 I’m never going back when it comes to this recipe.
 Maille Old Style Mustard gives the sauce an added punch and little crunch.

 - 4 tablespoons unsalted butter, divided use